Oxoscript turns into NanoPy - more infos

 getMicrophoneAmplitude()->long

-Returns the current most dominant microphone amplitude as a long value.
+Returns the currently most dominant microphone amplitude as a long value.

 Example: